Futur3Sn0w/Windows10x/README.md

  - Added issue report for said launcher launching script(s)
  - Pulled a lot of hair out
  - Almost threw laptop across the studio but refrained.
 Self control(?).

+# Day 2: 11/17/2020
+ - Added 43+ Fluent icons for future use
+ - Changed the wallpaper to the split-screen beach wallpaper